ROM-PacMe/android_device_microsoft_fh/README.md

-Unified Device Tree for 2015 Moto E 3G (otus)
+Unified Device Tree for Microsoft Lumia 535 (fh)
 ===========================================

-The 2015 Motorola Moto E 3G (codenamed _"otus"_) is a low-end smartphone from Motorola Mobility.
-It was announced in February 2015.
+The Microsoft Lumia 535 (codenamed _"fh"_) is a low-end smartphone from Microsoft Corporation.

 Basic   | Spec Sheet
 -------:|:-------------------------